 Alaska Airlines Visa Signature® credit card

-- Free checked baggage for you and six guests
+- Free checked baggage for you and 6 guests on the same reservation

 CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®

-- Earn an American Airlines Companion Certificate for domestic main cabin travel after you spend $30,000 or more each year of cardmembership (fees apply).
+- Earn an American Airlines Companion Certificate for domestic main cabin travel after you spend $30,000 or more each year of card membership and renew your card (fees apply)

 What is an airline credit card?